Play Safe (public information film)

 The longer 10-minute film also features a fourth incident not released as a separate stand-alone TV PIF.
 This focuses on the consequences of vandalism to electrical infrastructure and opens with a teenage boy, encouraged by friends, throwing a chain up to a 132,000 volt pylon, causing an explosive short circuit which in turn triggers an area blackout.
 This knocks out power to local traffic lights, which results in a young girl being knocked off her bike and killed.
-It subsequently transpires that the dead girl is in fact the younger sister of the teenage vandal who caused the power cut.
+It subsequently transpires that the girl in question is in fact the younger sister of the teenage vandal who caused the power cut.

 Within both the 10-minute film and as a stand-alone PIF, the film 'Frisbee' is not narrated.
 However, in both formats, the other two films are narrated by Brian Wilde and also commence and end with a white on black caption with the words 'Play Safe' placed between two prongs between which a violent arc of electricity then occurs.

 The 'Play Safe' campaign was superseded in 1988 by a new film called 'Powerful Stuff' which was also presented in both a longer version for schools and separate stand-alone PIFs for television broadcast.
+This featured brief clips from the earlier film.
 The tone of this later campaign, whilst broadly aimed at all ages, placed the emphasis on older children and teenagers.